ybot1122/playground/ssr-rsc-intro/README.md

 const { renderToString } = require("react-dom/server");
 ```

-You can look up the docs for this method, but basically we give it a React component, and it will return the HTML of the entire React tree as a string.
+You can look up the [docs](https://react.dev/reference/react-dom/server/renderToString) for this method.
+We give it a React component, and it will return the HTML of the React tree as a string.

 But Wait!